pinpins/ng-recaptcha-2/README.md

 ### <a name="hide-recaptcha-badge"></a>Hiding reCAPTCHA badge

-To start with, this is not strictly under `ng-recaptcha` library control.
+To start with, this is not strictly under `ng-recaptcha-2` library control.
 However, there is a way of doing so (albeit subject to certain conditions).
 Please refer to the [FAQ section of reCAPTCHA documentation](https://developers.google.com/recaptcha/docs/faq#id-like-to-hide-the-recaptcha-badge.-what-is-allowed) to get an idea of what you're required to do.